The Technology M&A Review: Mexico

 As mentioned in the initial sections of this chapter, Mexico is generally considered to be an open country for receiving foreign investments.
 Market participants may expect little to no restrictions when doing business in the country.

 Mexico provides a broad spectrum of IP protection, which should be checked and examined in M&A transactions.
 Such IP rights include copyrights, trademarks, trade names and slogans, patents, utility models, industrial designs, geographic indications and trade secrets.
-The key laws protecting IP in Mexico are the Federal Copyright Law, which sets forth the rules for the protection of copyright and related rights (neighbouring rights) as well as the reservation of rights; and the Industrial Property Law governing trademarks, trade names and slogans, patents, industrial designs, utility models, trade secrets and geographic indications.
+The key laws protecting IP in Mexico are the Federal Copyright Law, which sets forth the rules for the protection of copyright and related rights (neighbouring rights) as well as the reservation of rights; and the Federal Law for the Protection of Industrial Property (Federal IP Law) governing trademarks, trade names and slogans, patents, industrial designs, utility models, trade secrets and geographic indications.

-These reforms aim to improve Mexico's IP protection, in particular, in light of the terms agreed under the USMCA.
-The general objective is to make Mexican IP law fit for the challenges of business and developments in the IP environment reflected by new technological trends.
-Likewise, the intention is to simplify the procedures before the Mexican Institute of Industrial Property and introduce stronger and more effective measures against the infringement of IP rights.
-The new Industrial Property Law will come into force on 5 November 2020, while the reforms of the Federal Copyright Law and Federal Criminal Code came into force on 2 July 2020.
+The Federal Copyright Law as well as the Federal IP Law have been extensively reformed in 2020.
+These reforms aimed to improve Mexico's IP protection, in particular, in light of the terms agreed under the USMCA.
+The general objective was – and still is – to make Mexican IP law fit for the challenges of business and developments in the IP environment reflected by new technological trends.
+Likewise, the reforms simplified several procedures before the Mexican Institute of Industrial Property and introduced stronger and more effective measures against the infringement of IP rights.

 Mexico is also member of the World Intellectual Property Organization (WIPO), and is party to various agreements, treaties and declarations protecting IP rights, such as: